-There are plenty of reasons why someone should choose Rhodes island for his vacations.
-Lets leave out its beautiful beaches and resorts for a minute, and find out what else there is to explore.
+There are plenty of reasons why someone should choose Rhodes island as a vacation and holiday destination.
+Let's leave out the beautiful beaches and resorts for a minute, and find out what else there is to explore.
 Here are 5 reasons to tempt you!

 The beautiful myth of Rhodes says that after Zeus's victory against the Giants, he decided to divide the earth among the Olympian gods; The only god who received nothing was Helios, the god of the Sun.